Bags of Hope

 Time Frame: June - December

 High Voltage provides school supplies to students the generous donations of the Amax Corporation, Office Depot and Individual donors.
 School supplies are given to nonprofit organizations serving homeless and youth in foster care.
 Additional school supplies are given away during the Healthy Blue School Supply Giveaway and AmeriHealth Caritas Louisiana School Supply Giveaway.
-School supplies are also given to Success Preparatory Academy at Thurgood Marshall School.
+School supplies are also given to Phyllis Wheatley Community School and Success Preparatory Academy at Thurgood Marshall School.

 summer reading camp